(Amended 9/93; Regents amended 6/14/95, effective 1/1/95; amended 8/05; 7/1/17; 10/17)

 Effective October 2017, this policy has been revised.
 For individual changes, see the redlined version.

 - General.
-Staff members with permanent and continuous appointments, on a full- or part-time basis, are entitled to holiday pay in proportion to their fraction of service.
+Staff members with permanent and continuous appointments, on a full- or part-time basis, are entitled to holiday pay in proportion to their fraction of service, unless otherwise provided in this policy.
 Staff members hired on a temporary, on call, provisional, project, or emergency basis, as well as students hired through the Office of Student Financial Aid and students hired in positions reserved specifically for student employees, are not entitled to holiday pay.

 - Paid Holidays.

 - Members of the University staff are eligible for 11 paid holidays a year — two personal holidays that accrue and are taken as vacation, New Year's Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the Friday following Thanksgiving, Christmas Day, and an additional day near Christmas designated in the official University calendar.